The page has been translated by Gen AI.

 Using ServiceWatch Agent

-Metric collection through ServiceWatch Agent is classified as custom metrics and incurs charges unlike metrics that are basically collected from each service, so be careful not to set up unnecessary metric collection.
-Make sure to set it up so that only metrics that need to be collected are collected.
+Metric collection through the ServiceWatch Agent is classified as custom metrics and, unlike the default metrics collected from each service, incurs charges, so you must be careful not to configure unnecessary metric collection.
+Ensure that only the metrics that need to be collected are collected.

 ServiceWatch Agent

-The agents that need to be installed on a server for custom metric and log collection of ServiceWatch can be largely divided into two types.
-Prometheus Exporter and Open Telemetry Collector.
+The agents that need to be installed on the server to collect custom metrics and logs for ServiceWatch can be divided into two main types.
+It is a Prometheus Exporter and Open Telemetry Collector.

-• For OS metric collection of the server, you can use Node Exporter for Linux servers and Windows Exporter for Windows servers depending on the OS type.
+• To collect OS metrics from servers, you can use Node Exporter for Linux servers and Windows Exporter for Windows servers, depending on the OS type.

 • Target